jamiejones85/stm32-oi-ioboard/README.md

 # stm32-oi-io
-This project can be a starting point to your own STM32 project.
-It contains facilities that make software development easier and ensures compatibility with the esp8266 web interface.
+This is some firmware for the EVBMW IO Board, desgined to exist within the Open Inverter ecosystem.
+It can be configured to recieve the on off commands on any standard can id.
+It will also broadcast the digial inputs on a configured standard can ID.

-It provides
+The node ID can be set to use the CAN based standard Open Inverter web UI.

 # OTA (over the air upgrade)